Page Content

 Advisers and mentors

-You are assigned dedicated faculty mentors who can provide comprehensive educational advice and personal support.
-You meet with your mentors periodically throughout the program to review your progress and career goals and ensure that your educational needs are being met.
+When you arrive, you will be assigned a primary mentor and a research mentor.
+These mentors will meet with you regularly throughout your residency, providing comprehensive educational advice and personal support.
+They will review your progress and career goals and ensure that your educational needs are being met.